Gorgeous (& Easy!) DIY Shiplap Fireplace

 If you know me at all, you know that I usually like to take the most affordable route possible.
 However, when it comes to installing shiplap, I’m 100% an advocate of splurging on the real deal.
 It’ll make your life a zillion times easier, and it’s pretty much guaranteed to look significantly better.

 Installing shiplap is so simple.
-You can find more details about the process on this post, but basically you’ll start with the first board up at the ceiling.
+You can find more details about the process on the post linked above, but basically you’ll start with the first board up at the ceiling.
 Use a stud finder to help you ensure you’re nailing into the studs, and use a long level to help make sure it’s straight.
 Grab the next board and repeat the process.

 If you come across an outlet, use a jigsaw to cut a hole in the board where the outlet is.
 It takes some practice, but it’s a generally simple process!